[DISCUSS] Foo Proposal

 There are also some restrictions about how podlings can advertise themselves and especially around press releases related to podlings.

-During incubation the podling is expected to build and expand its community, which includes voting in new committers and PPMC members.
+During incubation, the podling is expected to build and expand its community, which includes voting in new committers and PPMC members.

-Discussions of candidates and votes happen on the podling’s private PPMC mailing list, that’s one of the few uses of that list as generally all discussions happen in the open.
+Discussions of candidates and votes happen on the podling’s private PPMC mailing list, that’s one of the few uses of that list as generally, all discussions happen in the open.

 Expanding and especially renewing project communities is an essential part of the ASF’s governance, as it fosters project durability.

 A podling is expected to make several software releases during incubation, that gradually progress towards being fully conformant to the ASF Release Policy.
+Fully conformant releases are a condition for graduation.

-Also, voting on podling releases happens in two phases:
+Voting on podling releases happens in two phases:

-Podling are "TLPs in training" and most of what they do is the same as TLPs, especially as they progress in their incubation journey.
+Podling are "TLPs in training", and most of what they do is the same as TLPs, especially as they progress in their incubation journey.

 The main differences are: